impostorsguides/impostorsguides.github.io/rbenv/1-m-content.md

 > The sed stream editor performs basic text transformations on an input stream (a file, or input from a pipeline).
 While in some ways similar to an editor which permits scripted edits (such as ed), sed works by making only one pass over the input(s), and is consequently more efficient.
 But it is sed's ability to filter text in a pipeline which particularly distinguishes it from other types of editors.

 I'm still a bit unclear on the `-e` flag, however.
-When I Google ‘what does the "-e" flag do sed', the first result I see is [a StackExchange post](https://unix.stackexchange.com/questions/33157/what-is-the-purpose-of-e-in-sed-command) which proves helpful:
+When I Google 'what does the "-e" flag do sed', the first result I see is [a StackExchange post](https://unix.stackexchange.com/questions/33157/what-is-the-purpose-of-e-in-sed-command) which proves helpful:

 <p style="text-align: center">
   <img src="/assets/images/screenshot-15mar2023-123pm.png" width="90%" style="border: 1px solid black; padding: 0.5em">